angelicamarttins/angelicamarttins/README.md

 # Hello, I'm Angélica Martins! 😎

-Currently, I'm backend developer at Marvin and self-taught development student focused in back-end technologies.
+Currently, I'm backend developer at [Itaú Unibanco](https://www.itau.com.br/) and self-taught development student focused in back-end technologies.
 Originally, Philosophy teacher and Master in Political Philosophy at Universidade Federal do ABC (UFABC).

 ### Feel free to open issues in my projects and tell me how to improve my skills.